gotson/komga-website/src/installation/configuration.md

 #### KOMGA_LIBRARIES_SCAN_STARTUP / komga.libraries-scan-startup: `<true/false>` <Badge text="0.28.0+" />

-a boolean indicating if Komga should scan your libraries at startup.
+A boolean indicating if Komga should scan your libraries at startup.

 Defaults to `false`.

 #### KOMGA_LIBRARIES_SCAN_DIRECTORY_EXCLUSIONS / komga.libraries-scan-directory-exclusions: `<exclusions>`

-a list of patterns to exclude directories from the scan.
+A list of patterns to exclude directories from the scan.
 If the full path contains any of the patterns, the directory will be ignored.
 If using the environment variable you need to use a comma-separated list.

 Defaults to `#recycle,@eaDir`.

 #### KOMGA_FILESYSTEM_SCANNER_FORCE_DIRECTORY_MODIFIED_TIME / komga.filesystem-scanner-force-directory-modified-time: `<force>` <Badge text="removed since 0.56.0" type="warning" />

-if set to `true`, it will force the last modified time of a directory as the maximum from its own last modified time and the last modified time from all the books inside the directory.
+If set to `true`, it will force the last modified time of a directory as the maximum from its own last modified time and the last modified time from all the books inside the directory.
 This should be used only if your filesystem does not update the last modified time of a directory when files inside it are modified (Google Drive for instance).

 Defaults to `false`.